 10. Resistance Band Pullover

-How to perform resistant band pullover for chest:
+How to perform a resistance band pullover for the chest:

 - Anchor the band to the door behind your head.